OpenBankingUK/knowledge-base-pub/standards/read-write.md

 The authorization server must either process the request using a pre-defined default value or fail the request indicating an invalid scope.

-### **In the context of AIS, is it possible to have a longer-lived token over 90 days if only the balance is read?**

-Currently, under PSD2/RTS, SCA needs to be performed at least every 90 days by the ASPSP.
-This means that even if only ‘balance’ is being accessed, SCA will need to be performed if more than 90 days have passed since the last SCA was applied by the ASPSP.

-### **In the context of PIS, does the consent for payment expire if not used?
-Can the token expiry be set to 90 days and the token refreshed if not expired?**

-Payment-consents tokens are meant to be “short-lived” and should be expected to last for a few minutes at most.
-The RTS Art.
-10 exemption which supports the 90-day access token functionality applies to AIS only.

 ### **Is it compliant for a PSU to be redirected within a redirect in a redirect/hybrid grant?**

 For the journey to be a “compliant” OIDC/OAuth2 journey, there are a number of boxes to tick: